willh-1/discord-birthdaybot/README.md

 ```

 ### Online Hosting Services
-When using an online hosting service such as Heroku, there will probably be a way for you to store the bot token and MongoDB URL.
+When using an online hosting service such as Heroku, there will probably be a way for you to store the bot token and MongoDB URL in a secure environment.
 In Heroku, it is in the settings "config vars."
-For other hosting services, follow their specific guide on where to store the bot token and MondoDB URL.
+For other hosting services, look up/follow their specific guide on where to store the bot token and MondoDB URL.

 ### Bot Commands
 The bot comes with these following commands: